Piyush336/User_Password_protection-at_Rest/README.md

 3. The user pass phrase as well as the random key cannot be stored in plain form in the text file.

-> See live demo: [https://itsvj.me](https://itsvj.me)    |  Feel free to use, but credit appreciated and a ⭐ to the repo would be awesome! ✨ ;)
+> See live demo & Installation Process : [https://drive.google.com/file/d/15C3ra22jcLJXu454liEbDMayT6OfEQfU/view?usp=sharing]([https://itsvj.me](https://drive.google.com/file/d/15C3ra22jcLJXu454liEbDMayT6OfEQfU/view?usp=sharing))    |  Feel free to use, but credit appreciated and a ⭐ to the repo would be awesome! ✨ ;)

 Hi there!
 I'm Piyush, form Team - **THE BREACHERS** and this is our Project on Cybersecurity Domain Based on Encryption and Decryption of files or folder on a disk using a Graphical User Interface.
 Let's dive into the features: